All Episodes

 So you don't need carbohydrate.

-However, I will say if you're a performer, if you're someone who likes performing like me, um, if I went ketogenic, I wouldn't be able to box and weight train in the same day.
+However, I will say if you're a performer, if you're someone who likes performing like me, if I went ketogenic, I wouldn't be able to box and weight train in the same day.

 I would, but it would be very fucking bad, even worse than I do now.

-And I'm pretty fucking bad um at boxing.
+And I'm pretty fucking bad at boxing.

-So I mean, but I wouldn't be able to perform the way I do now.
+So, I mean, but I wouldn't be able to perform the way I do now.

 I wouldn't be able to do what I do.

-Um, so it just depends.
+So it just depends.

 But for a majority of the population, if you can stick to a ketogenic diet, it's pretty fucking good.